No products in the cart.

 Winter Squash

-Squash is a healthy vegetable to start indoors, sowing the seeds until it has four true leaves to transplant to fertile well-draining soil.
+Squash is a healthy vegetable to start indoors.
+Sow the seeds until they have four true leaves to transplant to fertile, well-draining soil.
 The space for these plants is three feet apart as they need a large soil surface to vine and grow.

 Zucchini